How to build a web scraper: A beginner's guide

 This blog is to show different approaches to extract any type of public data from any website with Python code examples.

 That's it!
 Thank you very much for reading this blog post.
-I hope you enjoy it!
+I hope you enjoyed it!